metascript/metascript/README.md

 The only difference comes from the fact that indentation rules can be used inside literals, too.

 The trick is the following:
-- If, after an open _[_ or _{_, something is written on the _same_ line, the parser stais in _()_ mode and expects commas as separators for the value elements (or properties).
+- If, after an open _[_ or _{_, something is written on the _same_ line, the parser stays in _()_ mode and expects commas as separators for the value elements (or properties).
-- If, on the other hand, a newline is found immediately after the opening of the literal, the following block will be taken as the onject content (using newlines as separators and following the indentation rules).
+- If, on the other hand, a newline is found immediately after the opening of the literal, the following block will be taken as the object content (using newlines as separators and following the indentation rules).

 This is best shown with an example, in which we have two identical definitions: